dhes/ColonoscopyPolyp/input/pagecontent/index.md

 ### Workflow Considerations

 Given that colonoscopy procedure reports and pathology report are not typically structured in current practice in the United States, what sort of workflow will be needed to automate this decision?
-Most like for the time being there will have to be a trained person making the data entry by hand, ideally in a purpose-made form.
-As you recall from the logical model, there are after all only ten types of data elements: patient id, procedure date, pathology report date, polyp location, size, histopathology, dysplasia, malignancy and notes.
-Once structured colonoscopy data entry becomes more common one could reasonably expect vendors of electronic medical records system to create the appropriate forms for their system - automatically mapping their entries to meet a requirements of a FHIR implementation guide such as this one.
+Most likely there will have to be a trained person making the data entry by hand, preferably using a purpose-made form.
+As you recall from the logical model, there are only ten types of data elements--patient id, procedure date, pathology report date, polyp location, size, histopathology, dysplasia, malignancy and notes--so it shouldn't be vary time consuming.
+Once structured colonoscopy data entry becomes more common one might expect vendors of electronic medical records system to create the appropriate forms for their system - automatically mapping their entries to meet a requirements of a FHIR implementation guide such as this one.

 Some might ask what whether such a system of structure data and algorithms is really necessary in this use case.
 After all, our dedicated colonoscopists have been doing just fine doing the work in their heads.
 I imagine that it is second nature for most GI specialists.

 I undertook this IG mostly an a exercise to help me learn FHIR, IG authoring and to better understand the colonoscopy guidelines.
 It always surprises me as I work through these sorts of exercise how often I find new meaning in something I thought I already understood.
 It sometimes happens that something that sounds clear in the narrative guideline but really isn't clear once you get down to the business of coding.
 It seems to me that process of modelling and coding deepens ones understanding of the decision-making process and opens new avenues of inquiry in refining the guidelines.

-Another advantage or structure colonoscopy polyp data would be the notion of a national registry.
+Another use case of structured colonoscopy polyp data would be the the possibility of a national colon cancer screening registry.
 This would permit public health officials to monitor trends in colon cancer screening and perhaps might inform their policy recommendations.
 Are the follow-up intervals adequate?
 Are patient with certain characteristics turning up with cancer more often than expected?
 Do the guidelines need to be revised?
 One can imagine a system of continuous improvement where the public health data is fed back to the guideline developers to improve the algorithm, with outcomes again measured by epidemiologists.

 Another aspect would be that of patient choice.
 Algorithms sometimes seem cold and heartless.
-Patients ultimately decide what sort of follow-up is right for them, with the coaching of their doctor.
-It would be very interesting to compare the algorithmic advice with the colonoscopist's advise with the actual timing of the follow-up; and those data with medical outcomes.
+Patients ultimately decide what sort of follow-up is right for them, with the coaching of their practitioner.
+It would be very interesting to compare the algorithmic advice with the colonoscopist's advise with the actual timing of the follow-up, and those data with medical outcomes.
 Likewise we might continue to refine our understanding of patient preferences and articulate scenarios where the guidelines may need to be adjusted.

 <!-- DH add references to fshschool.org hl7 FHIR and FSH deep dive -->